JuliaHealth/KomaMRI.jl/docs/src/how-to/4-run-distributed-simulations.md

     #SBATCH --nodes              # Enter number of nodes on which to run the job
     #SBATCH --ntasks             # Should be equal to number of nodes
     #SBATCH --ntasks-per-node=1  # Run each task on a separate node
-    #SBATCH --cpus-per-task      # Enter number of CPU threads to use on each node (alternatively, leave this blank and define JULIA_NUM_THREADS on each node)
+    #SBATCH --cpus-per-task      # Enter number of CPU threads to use per node
     #SBATCH -o                   # Enter file path to write stdout to
     #SBATCH -e                   # Enter file path to write stderr to